-1) Using our license plate search tool or any third-party service
+1) Using LookupAPlate or any third-party service

 2) Going the traditional way - Oklahoma Department of Public Safety.

 The OK Department of Public Safety maintains the MVR (Motor Vehicle Records) of all the registered vehicles in the state.
-However, the MVR data can only be accessed by authorized individuals (law enforcement, towing companies, insurance etc.) or released for a permissible cause.
+However, the MVR data can only be accessed by authorized individuals (law enforcement, towing companies, insurance, etc.) or released for a permissible cause.
 The federal DPPA (Driver's Privacy Protection Act) lists the rules for releasing such data.
 You can read more about the eligibility criteria and access the DPPA form here.

 A standard Oklahoma license plate features a white scissor-tailed flycatcher against the blue mountains.
 The state name, "OKLAHOMA", is printed across the top of the plate and the bottom of the plate reads "TRAVELOK.COM".
 The plate number is embossed in black in the center, and the validation stickers are placed on the top right.